IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, climate change, oil company

 oil production & operations

-Impairment losses and reversals in all years relate primarily to producing assets and, in 2022, equity accounted investments.
+Impairment losses and reversals in all years relate primarily to producing assets.

 The 2024 impairment loss of $1,155 million primarily arose as a result of changes to reserves and tax assumptions in the North Sea ($1,035 million).
 The recoverable amount of all CGUs for which impairment charges or reversals were recognized in 2024 in total, based on their value in use, is $8,705 million.